Network Configuration

 When SIP clients are behind NAT or a firewall, there are usually issues with establishing direct connections for audio and video transmission.
 ICE solves this problem by allowing clients to find available communication paths and select the ones that are most effective for establishing connections.

-To enable this protocol, activate the Use ICE switcher.
+To enable this protocol, activate the switch Use ICE.

 H.460.1 is a standard that facilitates data transmission (audio, video, etc.) by providing a solution for establishing direct connection between H.323 clients located behind NAT or a firewall.